tomduck/pandoc-tablenos/README.md

 ### TeX/pdf Output ###

 During processing, pandoc-tablenos inserts packages and supporting TeX into the `header-includes` metadata field.
-To see what is inserted, set the `tablenos-warninglevel` meta variable to `2`.
+To see what is inserted, set the `tablenos-warning-level` meta variable to `2`.
 Note that any use of pandoc's `--include-in-header` option [overrides](https://github.com/jgm/pandoc/issues/3139) all `header-includes`.

 An example reference in TeX looks like